cianleypoldt/zenoa-engine/README.md

 ---

-### Collision Handling
+## Collision Handling

-##### Convex Shapes
+### Convex Shapes

-Collision detection between convex polygons uses the Separating Axis Theorem (SAT).
+Collision detection between convex polygons uses the **Separating Axis Theorem (SAT)**.
 Contact points are computed using face clipping and penetration depth is used to generate response impulses.

-##### Circle–Polygon Interactions
+### Circle–Polygon Interactions

-Circles are handled with a face projection method, allowing smooth resolution against polygon edges without excessive branching or shape-specific logic.
+Circles are handled with a **face projection method**, allowing smooth resolution against polygon edges without excessive branching or shape-specific logic.

-##### Wall and Border Contacts
+### Wall and Border Contacts

 Simple deepest-point resolution is used to prevent tunneling and maintain expected object boundaries in confined scenes.

 ---

-### Physics Model
+## Physics Model

-##### Impulse Resolution
+### Impulse Resolution

 Collisions are resolved using a basic impulse solver.
 Linear and angular velocities are updated using the relative velocity at the contact point and the combined inverse mass and inertia of the two bodies.